-Need for security:
+Need for group formation

-One of the main reasons for the formation of groups in the organization is the need for security.
-If the employer creates an environment in which the employees feel insecure, they have to come together as a group, namely, the union to safeguard their interests.
+- 1. Nearness and interaction: In the workplace, the employees work close to each other.
+During their course of work, they may have to interact with one another.
+Such an environment may induce them to form groups. - 2 Capacity to influence: The capacity of each individual in the organization to influence another by reason of work- or work-related issues is another factor that results in the formation of groups. - 3.
+Need for security: One of the main reasons for the formation of groups in the organization is the need for security.
+If the employer creates an environment in which the employees feel insecure, they have to come together as a group, namely, the union to safeguard their interests. - 4 Common interest: People with common interest, likes and dislikes often come together.

-Common interest:

-People with common interest, likes and dislikes often come together.
 This happens in an organization too.
-The subject matter of interest may be something connected with their work or it can be anything like politics, sports, hobbies, etc.

-Recognition:

-The recognition that is not normally available to a person, when he is alone becomes a member of certain group.
-A person who feels it all his endeavors must be recognized and appreciated will identify himself with some group in the organization.
+The subject matter of interest may be something connected with their work or it can be anything like politics, sports, hobbies, etc. - 5.
+Recognition: The recognition that is not normally available to a person, when he is alone becomes a member of certain group.
+A person who feels it all his endeavors must be recognized and appreciated will identify himself with some group in the organization. - 6 Power Employee derive much greater power collectively, i.e., as members of union, than as individuals.

-Power:

-Employees derive much greater power collectively, i.e., as members of union, than as individuals.
 In an organization where trade unions are absent or not powerful, belonging to a small informal group gives an individual a feeling that the group will not let him down when he faces a crisis.
-Further, a person who has no formal authority in the organization may be in the position to influence the members of an informal group by becoming its leader.

-To get rid of delay:

-Formal organization promotes delay in view of hierarchy and longer channels of communication.
+Further, a person who has no formal authority in the organization may be in the position to influence the members of an informal group by becoming its leader. - 7.
+To get rid of delay: Formal organization promotes delay in view of hierarchy and longer channels of communication.
 To get rid of the delay in the completion of certain specific tasks, executives, sometimes, may have to meet and interact with employees casually and informally.